philipguin/JpdbGameDecks/contributing.md

 deck-author: Your Name     # Must be identical to other decks you've submitted.
 include-filter: '.*Kanji.*'   # Regexes for file paths relative to game dir.
 If provided, CSVs must match (or not)
 exclude-filter: 'alt_csvs/.*' #  to be included in aggregate statistics (e.g. Unique Words).
-difficulty: 5              # Use jpdb.io difficulty as reference, e.g. in Chat-GPT prompt.
+difficulty: 5              # Use jpdb.io difficulty as reference, e.g. in Chat-GPT prompt (though it's tricky).
 difficulty-source: gpt4o   # LLM used (e.g. Chat-GPT).
 Leave blank if difficulty gauged without.
 progress: complete         # "complete"/"100"/"100%" are special values, anything else is displayed with title in parenthesis.
-sortedness: 8              # Leave blank if you just can't tell.
+sortedness: 8              # Use an LLM if the input text is small, or leave blank if you just can't tell.
 quality: 9                 # Make your best guess.
 E.g. start at 10 and deduct a point for every significant problem.
 notes-and-sources: >-      # You must credit and link sources, if any. '>-' marks a multi-line string that removes newlines.
   Story deck is sorted and solid, but tutorials and other text are in a